cloudwego/community/.github/ISSUE_TEMPLATE/membership.md

 ### Requirements

 - [ ] I have reviewed the community membership guidelines (https://github.com/cloudwego/community/blob/main/COMMUNITY_MEMBERSHIP.md)
-- [ ] I have joined to the [Slack Channel](https://join.slack.com/t/cloudwego/shared_invite/zt-tmcbzewn-UjXMF3ZQsPhl7W3tEDZboA) and Feishu Group Chat (for Chinese)
+- [ ] I have joined to the [Discord](https://discord.gg/jceZSE7DsW) and Feishu Group Chat (for Chinese)
-- [ ] I am contributing (any of the following apply: issues, discussions, PRs, reviews) to 1 or more CloudWeGo repositories
+- [ ] I am contributing (any of the following apply: issues, discussions, PRs, reviews) to 1 or more CloudWeGo repositories for more than 1 month

 ### List of contributions to CloudWeGo